 - Camping Out

-Campers at Falling Creek have opportunities for spending a night or more in the great outdoors.
-Weekly overnight campouts with the cabin group, canoe trips on rivers or lakes, backpacking adventures, mountain biking, and several rock climbs are a big part of our program.
+Campers at Falling Creek have opportunities for spending a night or more in the great outdoors during each session.
+Overnight campouts with the cabin group, canoe trips on rivers or lakes, backpacking adventures, mountain biking, and several rock climbs are a big part of our program.
 These could be some of the most exciting times your son spends with us at camp.
-Your son will need a few basic items for these camping trips:
+Your son will need a few basic items for these camping trips.
+We suggest borrowing this gear if you have a source.

 The frame is critical because it lets the pack maintain the proper shape for holding camping gear and helps with weight distribution.
 Typical school-type day packs or book bags don’t have enough room for carrying a sleeping bag, clothes, and other camping gear.
-The pack needs to be large enough to fit about three soccer balls inside, plus have outside pockets and places where a sleeping bag can be stuffed into it.
+The pack needs to be large enough to fit about three soccer balls inside (30-40 liters), plus have outside pockets and places where a sleeping bag can fit.
+The frame may be external to the pack, but internal-framed packs are popular, easy to manage, and take up less space.
 Lastly, be sure that the straps fit your son.
+Some examples of internal frame backpacks that are also adjustable for growing boys are: REI Tarn 40 (liters), Deuter Fox 30 or 40, or the Osprey Ace 38.

 Other Camping Items